John Paul Jones: Early life and training

 John Paul, as he was then known, was born on the estate of Arbigland near Kirkbean in the Stewartry of Kirkcudbright on the southwest coast of Scotland.
 His parents had married on November 29, 1733, in New Abbey, Kirkcudbrightshire.
 John Paul started his maritime career when he was 13, sailing out of Whitehaven in the northern English county of Cumberland as an apprentice aboard Friendship under Captain Benson.
 Paul's older brother William Paul had married and settled in Fredericksburg, Colony of Virginia.
 Virginia was the destination of many of the younger Paul's voyages.

 For several years, Paul worked as a sailor, sailing aboard several merchant ships.
-In 1764, he became involved in the Atlantic slave trade, serving as third mate onboard the slave ship King George; two years later, he transferred to the crew of Two Friends, a fifty-foot slave ship which operated out of Kingston, Jamaica, as first mate.
+In 1764, he became involved in the Atlantic slave trade, serving as third mate onboard the slave ship King George; two years later, he transferred to the crew of Two Friends, a 50-foot slave ship which operated out of Kingston, Jamaica, as first mate.
 After completing several voyages to West Africa, Paul left the slave trade, which he described as an "abominable trade", in 1768.
 While Two Friends was docked in Kingston, Paul booked passage on a ship to Scotland.

 Paul's career was quickly and unexpectedly advanced during his next voyage aboard the brig John, which sailed from port in 1768, when both the captain and a ranking mate suddenly died of yellow fever.
 With the crew encouraging and voting him to it, Paul managed to navigate the ship back to a safe port, and in reward for this feat, the vessel's grateful Scottish owners made him master of the ship and its crew, giving him 10% of the cargo.
 He led two voyages to the West Indies before running into difficulty.

-During his second voyage in 1770, John Paul had one of his crew flogged after a failed mutiny over early payment of wages, leading to accusations that his discipline was "unnecessarily cruel".
+During his second voyage in 1770, Paul had one of his crew flogged after a failed mutiny over early payment of wages, leading to accusations that his discipline was "unnecessarily cruel".
 These claims were initially dismissed, but his favorable reputation was destroyed when the sailor died a few weeks later.
-John Paul was arrested for his involvement in the man's death.
+Paul was arrested for his involvement in the man's death.
 He was imprisoned in Kirkcudbright Tolbooth but later released on bail.
 The negative effect of this episode on his reputation is indisputable.
-The local governor encouraged John Paul to leave the area and change his name while on bail.
+The local governor encouraged Paul to leave the area and change his name while on bail.
 The man who died of his injuries was not a usual sailor but an adventurer from a very influential Scottish family.